private-mains/private-chat/README.md

 # Private Chat

-Simple private chat starter built with Cloudflare Workers and D1.
+Simple private messenger without login.

-## Features
+## How it works
+- User creates a local profile
-- Numeric user number login
+- App generates a unique user number
-- Profile name
-- Profile picture URL
+- Profile is stored in the current browser
-- Start private 1-to-1 chat by number
+- Users start chat with each other by user number
-- Send text messages
-- Edit your messages
-- Delete your messages
-- Hide chat from your side

-## Setup
+## Notes
-1. Create D1 database
-2. Add D1 binding named DB
-3. Run migrations/0001.sql
-4. Deploy to Cloudflare
+- No login screen
+- No email
+- No password
+- Same browser returns automatically
+- If browser storage is cleared, the account is lost